 Types of Audit

-There are three types of audit.
-The more common is correspondence audit, which is handled by a way.
+There are three types of audits.
+The more common is the correspondence audit, which is handled by away.
 According to the Transactional Records Access Clearinghouse, 76 percent of individual audits were of this kind.

 These computer-generated correspondences may tell you that there was a mathematical error on your return, or that your return wasn’t the same as the 1099 statements that the IRS received from your bank or broker.
 In these cases, you simply send the money that you owe.